But it IS Normal! ~ Part II

 Author Note 2014

-When this was posted via social media in 2014 it prompted a very important interaction took place with RJH, at that time in Vienna.
+When this was posted via social media in 2014 it prompted an important interaction took from a subscriber, at that time in Vienna.
 R is 'bang on target' and it made me realise the need to convey my own mind-frame when composing the lines - very positive and upbeat.
-There is no depression in the image; rather, a young man reasoning things out, taking time out to do just that, realising that he faces a lifetime, as we all do, where we are always in the midst of extremes or polarised thoughts.
+There is no depression in the image; rather, a young man reasoning things, taking time out to do just that, realising that he faces a lifetime where we are always amid extremes or polarised thoughts.
+We want to live normal lives, so these extremes and polar attitudes make our navigation difficult, plotting a safe route, complex.

-R, in sending the banner image, attached the following:
+R, in sending me the banner image, attached the following:

 Finally minded to know.